30 Amp Plasma Cutter Settings: Thickness, Speed, and Cut Quality Guide

 cutting speeds by metal

-Thinner gauges scale faster; for 1/4 inch, increase travel speed proportionally while maintaining full penetration.
+1) Mild steel: Target a rated cut of 3/8 inch at roughly 10 IPM.
+Thinner gauges scale faster.
+For 1/4 inch, increase travel speed proportionally while maintaining full penetration.
 If you see trailing sparks or dross, raise speed slightly or confirm pressure.

+2) Stainless steel: Plan for 1/4 inch at about 6–8 IPM.
 Stainless conducts heat poorly, so avoid excessive dwell.
 Keep torch angle square and maintain steady motion to control heat input and prevent slow, dross-prone passes.

+3) Aluminum: Cut up to 3/8 inch at over 15 IPM thanks to its lower melting point.
 Use brisk starts and maintain higher travel speed to minimize heat soak.
 Verify edge continuity and adjust speed before production.

 Kerf Width and Edge Quality With 30 Amp Consumables